latinos/LatinoTrees/AnalysisStep/test/README.md

 7. Run cmssw2latino
 ====

-The default number of files per hadd is 200. *Please change it to smaller values if the output file size is bigger than 1 GB.*
+The default number of files per *hadd* is 100.
+Please change it to smaller values if the output file size is bigger than 1 GB.

-    python multiLxbatchCmssw2latino_split.py samples/listFiles.py 200
+    python multiLxbatchCmssw2latino_split.py samples/listFiles.py 100

-*Do not forget to delete all stepB.root files from old latino productions.
-We have a limited eos space.*
+Do not forget to delete all stepB.root files from old latino productions.
+We have a limited eos space.

 8. Postprocess the latino trees
 ====

 Done centrally by Xavier.

-9. Example of file copy from EOS
-====

-Mount eos if you need to rearrange the source files.

-    ssh -Y lxplus.cern.ch -o ServerAliveInterval=240
-    eosmount  eos
-    eosumount eos

-Verify the location of the source files.

-    eos ls /eos/cms/store/group/phys_higgs/cmshww/amassiro/RunII/21Oct/data/25ns/Run2015D_PromptReco

-Login to gridui.

-    ssh -Y gridui.ifca.es -o ServerAliveInterval=240
-    cd /gpfs/csic_projects/cms/piedra/work/CMSSW_7_5_3/src
-    source /cvmfs/cms.cern.ch/cmsset_default.sh
-    cmsenv

-Go to the destination folder and copy all the files from the source directory.

-    xrdcp --recursive root://eoscms.cern.ch//eos/cms/store/group/phys_higgs/cmshww/amassiro/RunII/21Oct/data/25ns/Run2015D_PromptReco .